Developing an Effective and Automated Patient Engagement Estimator for Telehealth: A Machine Learning Approach: Results and Discussion

-\modelname~trained for engagement task was tested on the processed real-world data.
+MET trained for estimating engagement levels was tested on the processed real-world data.
 WAI scoring is based on certain observations the therapist makes during the session with the patient.
-The score obtained from our model is different than WAI, but we claim that like WAI, our estimates also capture the engagement levels of the patient well.
-Therefore, if this is indeed the case, then both WAI and our estimates should be correlated.
-Now, the therapist reports one score for the entire session.
-But since our model performs microanalysis, we have engagement level estimates available in many instances during the session.
-Therefore, to make our comparison meaningful, we took the median of the estimates obtained from~\modelname~for each session.
-We then observed the correlation between WAI and~\modelname~median scores of the sessions.
-Fig. \ref{fig:corr_provider}.1 shows the results obtained.
-Instead of the median, we also took the mean of the engagement level estimates available at different instances of the sessions and checked for their correlation with the WAI scores.
-Fig. \ref{fig:corr_provider}.2 reports our findings for it.
-In both these figures, we have plotted the correlation matrices to understand the extent to which the engagement level estimates provided by our model correlate with the WAI scores.
-It is expected that the WAI scores will have the highest correlation with themselves.
-Similarly, the estimates available from~\modelname~will also have the highest correlation with themselves.
-We can clearly observe this from figures \ref{fig:corr_provider}.1 and \ref{fig:corr_provider}.2.
-The high correlations between the~\modelname~scores and WAI scores support our claim about our model’s capability to effectively represent the WAI scores.
+The score obtained from our model is different than that from WAI, but we claim that like WAI, our estimates also capture the engagement levels of the patient well.
+If this is indeed the case, then both WAI and our estimates should be correlated.
+As discussed earlier, a single WAI score is reported by the therapist (provider) for the entire session.
+Since our framework performs microanalysis, we have engagement level estimates available for many instances during the session.
+Therefore, to make our comparison meaningful, we took the mean of the estimates obtained from MET for each session.
+We then observed the correlation between the mean scores of WAI and MET for the sessions.
+Instead of just taking the mean, we also took the median of the engagement level estimates available at different instances of the sessions and checked for their correlation with the WAI scores.
+Additionally, to quantify the quality of our framework's ability to capture the behavior of WAI, we performed the same correlation experiments with the comparison methods, S3VM and LBP-TOP frameworks.
+Table~\ref{comparison_corr_rwdata} shows the results of our experiments.
+Clearly, as compared to prior methods, our framework has been able to better understand WAI patterns and showcases a positive correlation.